CloudHealth/terraform-cloudhealth-iam/README.md

-CloudHealth Technologies Terraform module for CloudHealth IAM Role AWS account.
+CloudHealth Technologies Terraform module for CloudHealth IAM Role AWS account provisioning.
 ==================
-Manages installation of CloudHealth IAM Role in your AWS account.
+This module manages installation of CloudHealth IAM Role in your AWS account.

 Inputs